A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: Numerical results and derivatives pricing

 As final issue, we investigate the spot prices produced by the HJM framework.
 In this step, for the sake of conciseness, we focus only of two markets: German and Italian power spot markets.
-In Figure \ref{fig:power_spot_simulations_DE_IT} we show a single realization of the stochastic process $S^{k}=\left\{S^{k}(t); t \in \left[t_{0},T\right]\right\}$ for the two different commodities, according to the dynamic presented by Equation \eqref{eqn:spot_exact_solution}.
-As we can observed the spot prices tends to move together since they are driven by the same stochastic factors.
+In Figure \ref{fig:power_spot_simulations_DE_IT} we show a single realization of the stochastic process $S^{k}=\left\{S^{k}(t); t \in \left[t_{0},T\right]\right\}$ for the two different commodities, according to the dynamics presented by Equation \eqref{eqn:spot_exact_solution}.
+As we can observed the spot prices tend to move together since they are driven by the same stochastic factors.
 In this case the correlation level in daily spot log-returns is high, approximately $\rho=0.98$ and this is confirmed by Figure \ref{fig:power_spot_log_returns_distribution}, where we displayed the contour plot of a bi-variate Gaussian distribution fitted on daily log-returns.
-It is worth remembering that many European power spot markets are coupled together: market coupling optimizes the allocation of cross-border capacities between countries.
-One of the possible effects on the prices dynamic is that at the same hour the electricity price in two different countries is the same.
-The proposed model does not take in account this behavior: in order to include such effect a fundamental component must introduced, as proposed by \citet{Carmona2014} and \citet{KIESEL2016}.
-Another limitation of the approach we proposed is that the correlation we introduce in the spot simulations is the one we derive from futures prices which is typically higher than the one we get historically in the spot market.
-Despite this limitation, the methodology the methodology we introduced is a good way to produce a coherent framework both for spot and futures energy markets.
-Finally we stress out that, since Monte Carlo simulations are available both for power and futures products derivatives, pricing of complex energy financial claims, such as virtual power plants or storage might be easily performed following the algorithms presented by \citet{TB2000} and \citet{BDJ08} respectively.
+It is worth remembering that many European power spot markets are \emph{coupled} together: market coupling optimizes the allocation of cross-border capacities between countries.
+One of the possible effects on the prices dynamics is that at the same hour the electricity price in two different countries can be the same.
+The proposed model does not take in account this behavior: in order to include such an effect a fundamental component must introduced, as proposed by \citet{Carmona2014} and \citet{KIESEL2016}.
+Another limitation of the approach we have developed is that the correlation we introduce in the spot simulations is the one we derive from futures prices which is typically higher than the one we get historically in the spot market.
+Once that Monte Carlo simulations are available both for power and futures products derivatives, pricing of complex energy financial claims, such as virtual power plants or storage might be easily performed following the algorithms presented by \citet{TB2000} and \citet{Dorr2003} respectively, as will be sketched in the next section.